Smoky ham, tender potatoes, sweet yellow corn and cheddar cheese are perfect together in this creamy, cheesy recipe for corn chowder.

 - Brightly colored giant mums and fat pumpkins lined up at the farmer’s market.

 Soup is another reason I love cooler temps.
 We actually eat soup year round at my house, but let’s face it – when it’s 104 degrees outside, no one is looking for a new soup recipe.
-So I’ve been sitting on this recipe for several months.
+So I’ve been sitting on this recipe for corn chowder for several months.

 Of course, a few days later the temps jumped back up into the 90’s, but not before we got to enjoy this delicious chowder.